zilliz-bootcamp/image_search_v2/README.md

 milvusbootcamp/pic-search-webclient:0.2.0
 ```

-In the previous command, WEBSERVER_IP specifies the server IP address that runs pic-search-webserver docker.
+In the previous command line, WEBSERVER_IP specifies the server IP address that runs pic-search-webserver docker.

 ### How to perform reverse image search